madanmx/GameSFX/README.md

 ### Hands on commands and explaination
 #### 1.Clone and browse the GameSFX
-command-prompt$git clone git@github.com:madanmx/GameSFX.git #This creates a directory with the name GameSFX command-prompt$cd GameSFX                                    #Change directory to the GameSFX command-prompt$ls                                            #list the files and directory present DED_map  LICENSE  README.md  dark  dark_refine  light
+command-prompt$git clone git@github.com:madanmx/GameSFX.git #This creates a directory with the name GameSFX \
+command-prompt$cd GameSFX                                    #Change directory to the GameSFX               \
+command-prompt$ls                                            #list the files and directory present          \
+DED_map  LICENSE  README.md  dark  dark_refine  light

-#### 2.Prepare Fobs_dark.mtz
+#### 2.Prepare Fo_dark.mtz
 command-prompt$cd dark                                       #change directory to the dark folder command-prompt$ls                                            #list the files dark.py